-Whatever the source, when it comes to letters, diaries, journals, and emails (basically any unpublished works), you might like to know that just because someone sent you a letter, or gave you someone’s unpublished writings, you don’t own the copyright.
+Whatever the source, when it comes to letters, diaries, journals, and emails (basically any unpublished works), you might like to know that just because someone sent you a letter or gave you someone’s unpublished writings, you don’t own the copyright.
 Under most circumstances (there are a few exceptions, see below), the copyright in the letter is owned by the person who wrote it.

 As the recipient of the letter, what you own is the physical copy—i.e. the paper and ink on it.
-This means you can show that letter to people, give it away, donate it, even sell the physical copy.
+This means you can show that letter to people, give it away, donate it, or even sell the physical copy.
 What you can’t do is reproduce, publish, or create a derivative work from the letter.
-Those rights remain with the copyright holder, i.e the author of the letter, unless you have permission.
-If the person who wrote the letter is dead, then the copyright remains with his heirs and you still need permission
+Those rights remain with the copyright holder, i.e the author of the letter unless you have permission.
+If the person who wrote the letter is dead, then the copyright remains with his heirs, and you still need permission

 As I mentioned above, there are exceptions.